Find the maximum path sum between two leaves of a binary tree

 Following is the implementation of the above O(n) solution.

-Thanks to Saurabh Vats for suggesting corrections in original approach.
+Thanks to Saurabh Vats for suggesting corrections in the original approach.

 This article is contributed by Kripal Gaurav.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above